VISIT OUR ART STORE ▶

 Restoring Lightness and Detail

-• I pick a lighter color and add it on top.
+• A lighter color is selected and added on top.

 Choose a lighter color

-• I blend it with the rest of the painting.
+• The color is blended with the rest of the painting.

 Paint the lighter color on top